richardstartin/richardstartin.github.io/_posts/2020-01-26-roaringbitmap-performance-tricks.md

 ## Comparison with Add

-If you know that you _always_ add data in totally random order, this API offers you nothing, except for a small increase in code complexity.
+If you know that you add data in totally random order, this API offers you nothing, except for a small increase in code complexity.
 Likewise if you know that there is a very hard limit on the _range_, as opposed to cardinality, of the values in the bitmap, it's not really worth it.

 For instance, I went through the [exercise of hacking](https://github.com/apache/spark/pull/24310) this into Apache Spark and withdrew the PR.